Defending champion Cantlay edges ahead in BMW

 Cantlay, bidding to become the first player in the brief history of the FedEx Cup post-season to successfully defend a tournament title, got to the turn at three under after he followed his opening birdie by picking up further shots at the third and seventh.

-A bogey on the par-four 11th briefly slowed his progress but he responded with back-to-back birdies on the 12th and 13th before a magnificent eagle three from 104 yards on the 14th.
+A bogey on the par-four 11th briefly slowed his progress but he responded with back-to-back birdies on the 12th and 13th before a magnificent eagle three from 104 yards on the par-5 14th.

 It took him a shot clear of the field and although he dropped a shot at the 17th, missing a three-foot par putt, he responded with another birdie at the 18th to finish his round on a high.